Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 I was a college liberal, and he planted the seed for me to become a conservative.

-And I try to tell people all the time that I loved my family, friend, that liberalism is the wrong path for this country.
+And I've had to tell people all the time that I love my family, friends, that liberalism is the wrong path for this country.

 And I show them example after example.